 EVP Volunteer and Site Coordinator

-We are currently looking to fill the position of Volunteer Coordinator, to help manage the site, the daily schedules, manage volunteers work tasks and be the onsite contact point for the volunteers.
+We are currently looking to fill the position of Volunteer & Site Coordinator, to help oversee the site activities, coordinate the daily schedules, manage volunteers work tasks and be the onsite contact point for the visitors and volunteers.
 Basically organising who is who, where they are going and what they are doing to develop this amazing project.

-Staff are based in town of Sen Mororom, 12 km from the project.
-The work will be based primarily at the EVP, with all positions working 5 and ½ days per week – Sun afternoon to Friday afternoon.
-On alternate weeks this position is also required to stay onsite with the volunteers, this rotation is week on/week off with the volunteer coordinator.
-Lunch will be provided when working onsite and food/accommodation when required to stay onsite overnight.
+The work will be based primarily at the EVP, 12km from the town of Sen Monorom, with all positions working 5 and ½ days per week – Sun afternoon to Friday afternoon.
+This position is also required to stay onsite with the volunteers, with weekends in town.
+The Project Manager will also help cover some nights on rotation.
+Meals and accommodation will be provided when working onsite.

-You will receive a local salary, which is more than enough to cover your living expenses while here.
+You will receive a local salary, of $500 per month, which is more than enough to cover your living expenses while here.
 An initial commitment of 18 months is required or longer for the right person.